f5devcentral/f5-101-lab-kubernetes/docs/f5-container-connector/f5-container-connector-usage.rst

 ..
 Note::

 	If you use UDF, you have templates you can use in your jumpbox.
 It's on the Desktop > F5 > kubernetes-demo folder.
 If you use those files, you'll need to :
-	* Update the container image path in the deployment file
+	* check the container image path in the deployment file is accurate
-	* Update the "bindAddr" in the configMap for an IP you can use in this blueprint.
+	* Update the "bindAddr" in the configMap for an IP you want to use in this blueprint.

 We can now launch our application :